timthepost/tieto/README.md

 There's also an easy way to fall back to ChatGPT if the RAG doesn't know the answer if you have an OpenAPI Key, but most use local LLMs to avoid third-party models (for privacy reasons or just for their SOC profiles).
 Just orchestrate it in your Oak middleware.

+## Enhancing Third-Party AI Services

+***Where there's an API, there's a way!***

+You can set up your Oak middleware to accept connections on localhost, query your local RAG, and then:

+ - Return results to you immediately, done.
+ - Query another AI (any of the major ones, or even ones on Hugging Face) and then resturn the results to you.
+ - Include information from your RAG automatically in your prompts to third-party models (local prompt storage? would need tuning ...) and then return results to you,
+ - Qury your own local GGUF models or also run web searches

+... you get the drift.
+Any time you have information that you need to frequently access, or rare knowledge you need to make sure other people can find, Tieto is a potential candidate as a piece of the base of something bigger and useful to you.

+## Oak Does Most Of The Lifting

-In both cases, the Oak backend needs to help the model by stacking the context window correctly, updating text files for the RAG (if using for on-the-fly remembering of things), and providing output in the expected structure.
+In all cases, the Oak backend needs to help the model by stacking the context window correctly, updating text files for the RAG (if using for on-the-fly remembering of things), and providing output in the expected structure.
 That's what makes TypeScript so ideal.